 Having an attractive yard doesn’t just happen without a little bit of effort and leg work.
 In fact, growing green grass, especially in Colorado, takes much more effort than most people are aware of.
-Remember, pests and insects have zero boundaries and trees can also use a little bit of spring-time maintenance when growing season starts
+Remember, pests and insects have zero boundaries and trees can also use a little bit of spring-time maintenance when growing season starts (learn more HERE about how trees cope naturally with pests and diseases).

 Should I get my lawn aerated?